 Making the Wooden Christmas Tree

-- I pulled out all the pieces and arranged them according to size.
+- Arrange them according to size.

-- I made a test cut about 1/4″ on the outside of the line and adjusted the blade until your test cut is aligned with the pencil mark.
+- Make a test cut about 1/4″ on the outside of the line and adjust the blade until your test cut is aligned with the pencil mark.

 - Go slowly until your blade just barely marks the surface of your board as shown below.